camunda-community-hub/element-template-svg-converter/README.md

 ## Fun with flags <a name="funWithFlags"></a>
 <img src="./svgs/un.svg" width="100px"><img src="./svgs/eu.svg" width="100px"><img src="./svgs/de.svg" width="100px"><img src="./svgs/sc.svg" width="100px"><img src="./svgs/us.svg" width="100px">
-<p>Check out the available flag icons <a href="./fun-with-flags/README.md">here</a>.
-Note, they are still being converted.
-If you see a header struck through it means the icon either partially works or not at all.
-We are working to get all of the flags converted and if you have one you'd like to see let us know by creating an issue and we'll make it a priority.
+<p>Check out the available flag icons of the world <a href="./fun-with-flags/README.md">here</a>.
+Copy and paste individual countries or try them all at once.
 You can find the original source for the flag SVGs here: <a href="https://flagicons.lipis.dev/">https://flagicons.lipis.dev/</a>

 ## The SVG converter utilities <a name="svgConverter"></a>